-For more details please refer to the Security Target Lite [8], chapter 5.1.
+For more details please refer to the Security Target [6], chapter 8.

-The assets to be protected by the TOE are defined in the Security Target [6] and [8], chapter 2.1.
+The assets to be protected by the TOE are defined in the Security Target [6], chapter 4.1.2.
 Based on these assets the TOE Security Environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
-This is outlined in the Security Target [6] and [8], chapter 2.1 to 2.3.
+This is outlined in the Security Target [6] chapter 4.2.